 There are many opportunities for pupils to get involved in fantastic theatre productions, musicals, festivals, weekly drama clubs and theatre visits.
 There are also many opportunities to help back stage and take part in production and technical aspects of theatre work as well as taking acting roles.

 There are around 25 different sports on offer at King’s.
 These offer opportunities to participate competitively or just for fun.

 King’s students are involved in Model United Nations events.

 Clubs and Activities in the Senior School for more information.

 Many annual trips both in the UK and abroad can be taken, either in conjunction with specific courses or in addition.
 In 2013/14, these included:

-We'd like to invite you to experience first hand the unique learning environment and outstanding facilities here at King's Senior School.
-On Tuesday afternoons from 2-3:30pm, we open our doors for parents to see inside the Senior School on a normal working day.
-Pop your head into a lesson a feel the stimulating atmosphere that is King's!
+We'd like to invite you to experience firsthand the unique learning environment and outstanding facilities here at King's Senior School.
+On Tuesday afternoons from 2-3:30pm, we open our doors for parents to see inside the Senior School on a typical school day.
+Pop into a lesson and feel the stimulating atmosphere that is King's!